Home

 • Bleu cheeses should be served in chunks created by your cheese knife

-• Arrange cheeses with seasonal fruits cut into bit size pieces (this is also an opportunity to have a few nuts as part of your Fruit and Cheese Tray as well.
+• Arrange cheeses with seasonal fruits cut into bit size pieces (this is also an opportunity to have a few nuts as part of your Party Tray as well.

 • Don't forget your tongs, cheese knives, cheese forks, utensils and/or wooden picks and serving plates and ...don't forget to have a great time!

-For more cheese ideas and varieties read my article on cheeses.
+For more cheese ideas and varieties read my articles on cheese.

 Enjoy your Fruit and Cheese Tray and the company of those you share it with!